Skip to content

 Mock endpoints return predefined responses when called.
 Use them to simulate APIs during development.

-1. Click New Endpoint and select Mock
+1. Click Create Mock

 2. Configure the endpoint: